The Sacrament of the Last Supper

 The Sacrament of the Last Supper is a painting by Salvador Dalí.
-Completed in 1955, after nine months of work, it remains one of his most popular compositions.
-Since its arrival at the National Gallery of Art in Washington, D.C. in 1955, it replaced Renoir's A Girl with a Watering Can as the most popular piece in the museum.
+Completed in 1955 after nine months of work, it remains one of his most popular compositions and is among the most-viewed works at the National Gallery of Art in Washington, DC.

 Background

 The Sacrament of the Last Supper was completed during Dalí's post-World War II period, which is characterized by his increased interest in science, optical illusion and religion.
-During this time he became a devout Roman Catholic and simultaneously was astonished by the "atomic age".
+During this time he became a devout Roman Catholic and simultaneously was astonished by the Atomic Age.
 Dalí himself labelled this era in his work "Nuclear Mysticism".
 He sought to combine traditional Christian iconography with images of disintegration.
 This is especially apparent in his piece The Madonna of Port Lligat, which was completed six years earlier.

 The painting was not commissioned.
 After purchasing the Crucifixion and then giving it to the Metropolitan Museum of Art, collector and banker Chester Dale told Dalí he "had to do one more religious picture".
 Dale believed that this picture was "too important to keep for a few" and so donated it to the National Gallery.
 In a paragraph in the National Gallery's curatorial file but missing from previous published accounts, Dalí wrote of this picture:

 The first Holy Communion on Earth is conceived as a sacred rite of the greatest happiness for humanity.
 This rite is expressed with plastic means and not with literary ones.
 My ambition was to incorporate to Zurbarán's mystical realism the experimental creativeness of modern painting in my desire to make it classic.